 The sand rocks from the Gibraltar rocks below the town were used to build the business district.
 A single rock building housed a mine office, general store, drug store, pool hall, barber shop and a post office, each with their own entrance.
 The town boasted three boarding houses in addition to a community center used for dances and movies.
 In 1916, the coal company built a four room grade school which burned and was replaced in 1930's by a larger building which had 1st thru 8th grades, students attended high school in Hayden.

 Three mines operated in the area providing employment for Mt Harris residents.

-The Wolf Creek Mine was started by the International Fuel Company in 1915 was to the northeast of the Town up the draw from the Wadge Mine with its entry on the east side of the draw.
-It later became the Pinnacle- Kemmerer Coal Company and was called the PK Mine an operated until 1942, its employee housing dotted the east side of the draw.
+The Wolf Creek Mine was started by the Zarlango Bros. / International Fuel Company in 1915 was to the northeast of the Town up the draw from the Wadge Mine with its entry on the east side of the draw.
+It later became the Pinnacle- Kemmerer Coal Company and was called the PK Mine and operated until 1942, its employee housing dotted the east side of the draw.

 The entire Town of Mt Harris was auctioned off on May 20, 1958 all the buildings were either sold and moved or demolished and the materials sold off.
 All that remains are some foundations and remnants of structures and the memories of those who lived there.